Meeting people’s needs and expectations to become the preferred operator for all.

 Energy

-More than 1 in 2 Africans has no access to electricity.
+600 million people in Africa don't have direct access to energy.
 The electrification of the continent is a real challenge that we want to address.
-Orange is already offering a range of Orange Energy solar kits for individuals and professionals in 10 countries.
+Orange already offers Orange Energies solar kits for individuals and professionals in 12 countries.
 These mobile solutions provide access to electricity for all with a sustainable power supply.
 Offered in the form of a kit including a solar panel, a battery and accessories (LED lightbulbs, kit to recharge several telephones, a radio and/or television), the equipment is provided by partners selected by Orange for the quality of their products and their ability to respond to a massive demand.
+Over 304,000 households connected

 Mobile top-ups in Africa and the Middle East